akonecki/CodingProjects/ctci/iteration1/chapter7/README.md

 If p is the probability of making a particular shot, for which values of p should you pick one game or the other.

 #### Problem Discussion
-- assumption that the probability of making any one shot is mutually exclusive from another, meaning that one does not impact the other.
+- assumption that the probability of making any one shot is independent from another, meaning that one does not impact the other.
 You either make it or you dont.
 - if p = .5
   - Game 1 : .5 (only one shot)
   - Game 2 : three shots each at .5 chance of making.
 1/2 * 1/2 * 1/2 for problem of all three shots at p = .5 is 1/8 and chance of missing all three shots is also 1/8.
 So three quarters support the other possibility ratios.
 3 * 1/8 for 1 in 3, 3 * 1/8 for 2 in 3 + 1/8 for all three.